-Age discrimination occurs when the discriminator treats or proposes to treat the aggrieved person because of age less favourably than in circumstances that are the same or are not materially different the discriminator treats or would treat a person of a different age (s 14 Age Discrimination Act).
+Age discrimination occurs when the discriminator treats, or proposes to treat, a person because of age less favourably than in circumstances that are the same or are not materially different the discriminator treats or would treat a person of a different age (s 14 Age Discrimination Act).

-The Age Discrimination Act also makes indirect discrimination on the basis of disability unlawful.
+The Age Discrimination Act also makes indirect discrimination on the basis of age unlawful.
 Indirect discrimination occurs when (s 15):

 - a requirement, condition or practice is imposed or proposed

 - the condition, requirement or practice is not reasonable in the circumstances